xen-troops/moulin/docs/user-reference.rst

   If :code:`build_files` or :code:`all_files` is selected for a builder that does not support build file reporting, `moulin` rejects the configuration before writing :code:`build.ninja` or starting any component build command.
+  At the moment builder-reported dependencies are supported only by the `zephyr builder`_.

 Variables
 ^^^^^^^^^